Employment Rights Bill roadmap — what’s changing & when

 In addition, statutory paternity leave and pay can be taken after shared parental leave and shared parental pay.
 These changes are due to take effect in April 2026.

 The Government also undertook a review of parental leave and pay in summer 2025.
 It looked at all types of family leave, including maternity, paternity, adoption and shared parental leave.
-Depending upon the outcome of that review, further changes may come.
+Depending on the outcome of that review, further changes may come.

 The Fair Work Agency — a new organisation that’s expected to be introduced in April 2026 — will bring together the state enforcement functions currently undertaken by the Gangmasters and Labour Abuse Authority (GLAA), the Employment Agency Standards Inspectorate (EASI) and HMRC’s National Minimum Wage Enforcement Team.